-Japan’s Global Marketplace is our next stop at the 2019 Epcot International Food & Wine Festival, as we continue our reviews around World Showcase.
-In this Walt Disney World dining review, we’ll share menu prices & info, food photos, and thoughts on what’s worth the money and Disney Dining Plan snack credits.
+Japan’s Global Marketplace is our next stop at the 2020 Taste of Epcot International Food & Wine Festival, as we continue our reviews around World Showcase.
+In this Walt Disney World dining review, we’ll share menu prices & info, food photos, and thoughts on what’s worth the money.

-The Japan booth changes up its menu pretty frequently, but usually offers a sushi option, bun, and something else that’s weird or fun.
-That all remains the case in 2019, thanks to the introduction of the Frothy Ramen.
-Not to get ahead of ourselves here, but we were really excited when this new item was announced.
+The Japan booth changes up its menu pretty frequently, but usually offers a sushi option, traditional item, and something else that’s weird or fun.
+That all remains the case in 2020, thanks to the introduction of a couple new items and the return of Frothy Ramen.

 We aren’t snobs about Japanese cuisine, either.
 We know compromises are made in Americanizing cuisine for World Showcase, and we generally enjoy the pavilion’s offerings.
 Katsura Grill has been one of our go-to counter service restaurants in Epcot, we absolutely love Takumi-Tei, and we even like Tokyo Dining and Teppan Edo.
-While we’ve yet to do it, we’re also very curious about Takumi-Tei, and plan on dining there soon.

 Unfortunately, the Japan Global Marketplace during Epcot’s Food & Wine Festival has, typically, been a different story entirely.
 It’s been a perpetual home to mediocre, grocery store-caliber sushi, with only the spicy roll standing out in recent years as something worth ordering.
 Thankfully, there are some signs of modest improvement for the 2020 Taste of Epcot Food & Wine Festival…

-Let’s start with a look at the Japan Global Marketplace menu for the 2019 Epcot International Food & Wine Festival:
+Let’s start with a look at the Japan Global Marketplace menu for the 2020 Taste of Epcot International Food & Wine Festival:

-Frothy Ramen: Chilled Noodles and Dashi Broth with a Light Foam Topping
+- Frothy Ramen: Chilled Noodles and Dashi Broth topped with Egg White Froth

 Now our photos and reviews of each item…

-Frothy Ramen ($6) – Finally, the ramen that had us so excited.
+Frothy Ramen ($6.25) – Finally, the ramen that had us so excited last year.
 For those unfamiliar with the modern ramen scene, let’s start by clearing up misconceptions.
 If you’ve dismissed ramen as the domain of poor college students, we’d implore you to get past your preconceptions.
 Today’s ramen is not just enjoyed by college students, but also by serious foodies and everyone in between.